hanlulong/YourBossKickedYourAss/README.md

 * If you do not read your boss' email, the program will keep calling you every x minutes.

 ## Installation
-1. Copy or clone this repository
+1. Copy or clone this repository to your local directory
 2. Edit your info in config.json
     * messagebird_secret: no need to change for initial trials.
     * greetings: please DIY.